-This year, open up your home to serve the guests from over 90 countries who attend conferences at the Global Leadership Network in South Barrington, IL, such as the Global Leadership Summit.
-Willow Creek Community Church members host international guests who are integral in expanding the Summit in their countries during these conferences.
+Serve guests from over 90 countries who attend conferences at the Global Leadership Network in South Barrington, IL, such as The Global Leadership Summit.
+Host international guests who are integral in expanding the Summit in their countries during these conferences.

-By opening up your home, you allow these countries to save money that can be allocated to expand the GLS.
+By opening up your home, you allow these leaders to save money that can be allocated to expand the GLS in their countries.
 More leaders can be impacted because of your generosity.
 Let your home be one of them!

 What is the Global Hospitality Ministry?

 How do you get matched up with a guest?

 - Approximately eight weeks prior to a conference, you’ll be asked your availability to host.
 We ask that host homes are available for guest accommodation the Saturday before the conference until the Sunday after a conference (eight nights).
 This provides guests time to recover from travel, do some sightseeing, socialize with family, and experience a Willow weekend service.
 Many guests do not stay the entire eight nights.

 - Then two weeks prior to the conference, you’ll receive information on your guest, including contact details.
 We strongly encouraged you to reach out to your guest prior to their arrival to introduce yourself, confirm arrival times and answer any questions they may have.

 The GLN charges all guests a nominal administrative fee to help with placement.
 Hosts do not receive financial remuneration for serving.

 - A private bedroom, one not used by host family during guest stay.
 One guest per room is ideal, although a bedroom may be shared by more than one guest, when needed